richcmwang/AlphaFold-3-Tutorial-Series/README.md

 This repository offers an introduction to AlphaFold 3, focusing on understanding its architecture, running structure predictions, and interpreting prediction results.

+> **Note:** This tutorial series is a work in progress and constantly evolving.
+Expect ongoing updates and refinements and our understanding evolve.

 <div align="center">
 <img src="images/3D_image.png" width="500">
 </div>